 \section{Related Works}

-The architecture of RawNet is like to an autoencoder model, in which the encoder and decoder networks could correspond the coder and voder network of RawNet.
-There are some researches in employing an auto-encoder for extracting relative parameters for speech synthesis task.
-For example, \cite{vishnubhotla2010autoencoder} \cite{raitio2014deep} use an autoencoder to extract excitation parameters, which is required by a traditional vocoder.
-In \cite{cstr_deep_autoencoder}, an autoencoder based, non-linear and data-driven method is used to extract low-dimensional features from the FFT spectral envelop, instead of using the speech analysis module based on human knowledge. \cite{cstr_deep_autoencoder} also concludes that the proposed model outperforms the one which is based on the conventional feature extraction.
-The difference of RawNet to the above mentioned methods is that, RawNet directly takes waveform samples as input instead of just treats autoencoder as a feature dimension reduction method.
+There is some research on employing an auto-encoder for extracting relative parameters for speech synthesis tasks. \cite{vishnubhotla2010autoencoder} \cite{raitio2014deep} use an autoencoder to extract excitation parameters, which is required by a traditional vocoder.
+In \cite{cstr_deep_autoencoder}, an autoencoder-based, non-linear, and data-driven method is used to extract low-dimensional features from the FFT spectral envelope instead of using the speech analysis module based on human knowledge. \cite{cstr_deep_autoencoder} also concludes that the proposed model outperforms the one based on the conventional feature extraction.
+The difference between RawNet and the methods mentioned above is that RawNet directly takes waveform samples as input instead of treating the autoencoder as a feature dimension reduction method.

 In addition, the recently emerging jointly training method widely adopts the modeling technique on the original waveform in speech synthesis.
 The VITS \cite{vits} model embeds a parallel waveGAN vocoder in the end-to-end speech generation model, in which a hidden representation z of the waveform is learned.
 SANE-TTS \cite{sanetts} extends the VITS model to multilingual text-to-speech by disentangling speaker and language information from text encoding.
 Different from these methods, RawNet is trained independently to acoustic models.

-Our work resembles these works in that we use the similar auto-encoder based model framework for extracting higher representative features for speech synthesis.
-However, the novelties and contributions of our work is that (1) we directly extract the desired features from the raw waveform instead of modelling on the FFT spectral envelop, (2) we embed the feature extraction network into the unified end-to-end vocoder model rather than using human-designed acoustic features, 3) The learned acoustic feature is independent of the acoustic models.
+Our work differs from these in that we use an auto-encoder-based model framework for extracting higher representative features for speech synthesis.
+The novelties and contributions of our work are that: 1) We directly extract the desired features from the raw waveform instead of modeling on the FFT spectral envelope, 2) We embed the feature extraction network into the unified end-to-end vocoder model rather than using human-designed acoustic features, 3) The learned acoustic feature is independent of the acoustic models.